The Open Space Summer Series 2015

 P.O.
 Box 1293

 3615 Los Picaros SE

 'Bosque' is a multi-media group exhibition that invites people to interpret their relationship with the Albuquerque riverside forest.

 A guided nature walk taking place the first Sunday of the month, every month.
 Register at 897-8831.

-PARCH is a group exhibition exploring the nature of Water.
+PARCH is a group art exhibition exploring the nature of water.
 Water has a transformational quality, carving the political and physical landscapes of our world.